KIT-IAI/SDM_KITModelViewer/Python/IFC/IFC_Structural_Elements.md

 # Structural elements

-This example shows how elements of the static model (structural domain) can be queried in an IFC dataset.
+This example shows how elements of structural analysis can be queried in an IFC dataset.

 <u>__Example code:__</u>
 ```